Johannes613/redat-smart-livestock/README.md

 **REDAT** bridges the gap between ancient pastoral heritage and cutting-edge modern technology.
 The platform introduces a comprehensive, end-to-end ecosystem designed to protect and optimize camel herds:

 1. **Wearable IoT Telemetry & Biometrics**
-   Every camel is equipped with a ruggedized, smart IoT collar designed for the harsh desert environment.
+   Every camel is equipped with a ruggedized, smart IoT collar designed for the harsh environment of Al Qua'a.
 These collars act as continuous health monitors, streaming real-time vitals (body temperature, heart rate), behavioral metrics (activity level, step count), ambient environmental data (humidity, ambient temperature), and precise GPS coordinates to the cloud.

 2. **Edge-to-Cloud Machine Learning**
    Instead of just displaying raw sensor numbers, REDAT makes the data smart.
 The continuous stream of collar readings is fed into a custom-trained, highly optimized **CatBoost Machine Learning Classifier**.
 This model instantly analyzes complex feature interactions (such as the ratio of body heat to physical exertion) and yields immediate, highly accurate predictions about the camel's health state—flagging early warnings for heat stress or possible illness long before human eyes could detect them.